drhsqlite/fossil-mirror/www/gitusers.md

         rsync repo.fossil my-nas.local:/SHARES/dayjob/

 Now we’re beginning to see the advantage of Fossil’s simpler model, relative the tricky “`git init && git push`” sequence above.
-It’d be four commands instead of two if you weren’t clever enough to pack the init into an `ssh` command, and unless you’re well versed with Git, you’ll probably forget to give the `--bare` option the first time, adding more commands as you blow the first attempt away and try again.
-Contrast the Fossil alternative, which is almost impossible to get
+Fossil’s alternative is almost impossible to get
 wrong: copy this to that.  *Done.*

 We’re relying on the `rsync` feature that creates up to one level of